Case study

 These are not retrieval requirements.
 They are the product’s promises to a user who might rely on the answer.

 - Every claim traces to a source the user can read.
-Not the answer as a whole.
-Each individual assertion, because a five-sentence answer can be four sentences of fact and one sentence of confident invention, and those read identically.
+Not the answer as a whole, each individual assertion, because a five-sentence answer can be four sentences of fact and one of confident invention.

 - Refusal is a first-class outcome, not a failure.
 A regulated tool that guesses when it does not know is a liability.
 The system has to recognise when the corpus genuinely cannot answer and say so in a way the product can act on.